 Emissions Performance Credit (EPC) Registry

-The purchase of Emissions Performance Credits (EPCs) is one of the four compliance options for regulated entities under the Specified Gas Emitters Regulation in Alberta.
-This compliance mechanism is tracked and managed by CSA Group using the online and publically viewable registry platform.
+The purchase or use of Emissions Performance Credits (EPCs) is another one of the four compliance options for regulated entities under the Regulation in Alberta.
+This compliance mechanism is tracked and managed by CSA Group using the online and publically viewable registry EPC platform.
 EPCs are credits generated by regulated facilities that have reduced below their reduction target specified in the Regulation.
-These additional reductions are called EPC, where one tonne of CO2e reduced is equal to one EPC.
+These additional reductions are generated as an EPC, where one tonne of CO2e reduced is equal to one EPC.
 EPC credits are revocable licenses which can be banked or retired by facilities subject to the Regulation to meet their net emissions intensity limit.

-In order for facilities and their associated companies to register EPCs, they must register their facilities and be issued EPC credits from the Government of Alberta on the CSA Group EPC Registry before the EPC credits can be used as a compliance option.
+In order for facilities and their associated companies to manage or purchase EPCs, they must create a user account and register their facilities on the Alberta EPC Registry and would then be issued EPC credits from the Government of Alberta before the EPC credits can be used as a compliance option.

 To find out more about the EPC registry please click the link below